 One of my hopes and goals is to move people with my sculptures, so how a piece touches you can be both physical and emotional.
 There is no better feeling for me than to have someone see my pieces for the first time and put their hand over their mouth in awe.
 Not because of the beauty of my work, but because it moves them in some way.
 To me this shows me they are seeing into the piece and not just looking at it.
 Sometimes they ask, “Can we touch it?”
 Of course my reply is always “By all means, please do.”
 Some may purchase the piece to take home and enjoy every day, some simply enjoy the moment.
 Both choices carry the same significance to me.
 I feel I have moved someone, maybe made a difference or lifted them up in some way.
 That’s what it’s all about for me.

-Fishing had always been a significant part of Rich’s life and continues to be to this day.
+Fishing has always been a significant part of Rich’s life and continues to be to this day.
 His latest works center on recreating the beauty that Rich sees in the fish and of the days remembered pursuing them.
-Waterfowl and Fish have been the focus of most of Rich’s carvings but there has been an occasional flower, shore bird, or a puffin or two.

 With a full-time electric motor business, Cox had started carving as a hobby in the late 1970s after attending his first decoy show in Virginia Beach, about an hour north of where he lives along the North Carolina coast.